AryaPeer/MultithreadedPrimeNumGenerator/README.md

 # MultithreadedPrimeNumGenerator

-A prime number generator within a range specified by user, utilizes multithreading.
+A prime number generator that generates all the prime numbers using multithreading within a specific range.